-3. Yes, we have numerous families who are in receipt of a childcare subsidy from Eastern Health as well as other agencies.
+3. Yes, we have numerous families who are in receipt of childcare subsidy from Eastern Health as well as other agencies.
 The parents remain the primary client in these circumstances, and invoices will be issued directly to the parents.
-It the responsibility of parents to ensure subsidized funding is kept up to date.
+It is the responsibility of parents to ensure subsidized funding is kept up to date.
 In the event there is a discrepancy between the subsidy and the actual cost of child care, the parent will be billed the difference.

 4. Yes.
 If you choose to do so, it is your FULL responsibility to contact us and provide the child’s name and date of birth.
 You will not be considered for a space in any of our programs until we have received your child’s official date of birth on file.

 5. We offer part-time care in our toddler, preschool and school-age programs.
 A list of part time options can be found by accessing the weekly fee schedule.

 6. Our meals and snacks are planned around Canada's Food Guide and are submitted and approved by Eastern Health.
 Children in all full day programs will receive lunch, morning and afternoon snacks.
 Lunch is not served in the part-time programs; these programs offer a morning or afternoon snack.

 7. We encourage all children to eat and be exposed to a variety of foods.
 Often, children eat food at the centre that they would not normally eat at home.
 In cases of allergies or special diets, parents should discuss the meal plan with the Program Operator of their child's centre.

 8. All our Early Childhood Educators are certified through the Department of Health and Community Services.
 Our staff participates in a minimum of 30 hours of professional development to maintain their certification.
 We take great pride in employing highly trained and professional Early Childhood Educators.